GY20150609/stfsclient/docs/DESIGN.md

 I ask myself this now and then, so once for all, I'm putting it **down** in *mark____*.  ;P

 -  Working with `pb` should be simple.
 It is and it isn't.
-- Tensorflow Serving provides documentation leaves implementation of the [gRPC client API](https://github.com/tensorflow/serving/tree/master/tensorflow_serving/apis), as an exercise for the user.
+- Tensorflow Serving provides [gRPC client API](https://github.com/tensorflow/serving/tree/master/tensorflow_serving/apis), but leaves implementation as an exercise for the user.
 Plus, there is little available, mostly sparse, reference for implementing the gRPC clients for TensorFlow Serving.

 The repo started as a by-product of working with Tensorflow Serving, mostly focusing on implementing a distributed serving mechanism for all models [Tensorflow](https://www.tensorflow.org/) and otherwise.